 We have developed proprietary human antibody libraries that are employed to isolate custom human antibodies.
 In the area of biodefense, the libraries were generated from blood and bone marrow of donors who had recently been vaccinated against anthrax, botulism toxin, small pox and/or other toxic agents of bioterrorism.
 The CoALT libraries developed by us through AAT use proprietary methods of construction and proprietary vectors and each has a size of approximately 10 billion antibody members.
 These antibodies generally display very high binding affinity to these toxic agents.
 We have exploited this technology to generate high binding affinity human antibodies against anthrax toxins.
-These antibodies have been shown to be capable of neutralizing anthrax toxin in animal models of anthrax toxin exposure.
-We have been notified that we have been awarded grants totaling \$1.3 million for our fiscal year 2006 by agencies of the U.S. government in support of this program with additional grants totaling \$1.2 million available for fiscal year 2007 pending annual budget legislation approvals.
+These antibodies have been shown to be capable of neutralizing anthrax toxin in animal models when pretreated before toxin exposure.
+As of December 2005, we have decided to terminate the research for this program.